Clang 5.0.0 (In-Progress) Release Notes¶

-These are in-progress notes for the upcoming Clang 3.3 release.
-You may prefer the Clang 3.2 Release Notes.
+These are in-progress notes for the upcoming Clang 5 release.
+Release notes for previous releases can be found on the Download Page.

 Note that if you are reading this file from a Subversion checkout or the main Clang web page, this document applies to the next release, not the current one.
 To see the release notes for a specific release, please see the releases page.

 Some of the major new features and improvements to Clang are listed here.
 Generic improvements to Clang as a whole or to its underlying infrastructure are described first, followed by language-specific sections with improvements to Clang’s support for those languages.